fkhan613/php-feedback-system/README.md

 # php-feedback-system
- This is a feedback system I made to practice my back-end development
+ This is a feedback system I made to practice my back-end development.
+This project uses a MySQl database to store the feedback entered by users and then display them using PHP and Bootstrap classes.

  *FEEDBACK CAN BE ENTERED BY ANYONE*